Dental Assisting Training Programs in New Hampshire

 - At the basic level a Dental Assistant, performing basic duties as defined by the New Hampshire dental practice act and supervised by a licensed dentist, requires no special training or education.

-- Dental assistants holding a DANB Certified Dental Assistant (CDA) may perform duties beyond basic procedures, such as removing sutures and dressings or applying topical fluoride after prophylaxis by a licensed professional.
+- Dental assistants in New Hampshire holding a DANB Certified Dental Assistant (CDA) may perform duties beyond basic procedures, such as removing sutures and dressings or applying topical fluoride after prophylaxis by a licensed professional.
 In some cases, such as in the placing of periodontal dressings, the CDA must also have 400 hours of clinical experience in the function.

 - Similar functions are permitted to Graduate Dental Assistants.
 These are persons who have graduated from a CODA-accredited dental assistant program.